AviatrixSystems/Docs/HowTos/edge-faq.rst

 - Single pane of glass for visibility, monitoring, and troubleshooting from Aviatrix Controller and Aviatrix CoPilot

-- Encrypted connectivity and routing between multi-clouds with a private path that uses standard architecture
+- Encrypted connectivity and routing between multi-cloud networks with a private path that uses standard architecture

 - High Performance Encryption (HPE) support over public and private networks